 How Your Lifestyle Causes Crepey Skin

 We’ve looked at what causes crepey skin physically but how about what causes it to be brought on earlier or made worse.
-Outside of age and genetics there are many other factors which can upset the very sensitive collagen and elastin proteins, critical to maintaining a youthful appearance.
+Outside of age and genetics, there are many other factors that can upset the very sensitive collagen and elastin proteins, critical to maintaining a youthful appearance.
 Let’s take a look: